emberjs/rfcs/text/0779-first-class-component-templates.md

     }
     ```

     The problem here is that this requires re-running both the creation of the template-only empty backing instance which has `null` for `this`, and the association between the two.
-(Normally the template precompilation also happens during the buidl, which eliminates some but not all of the apparent cost here.
-Re-doing the template precompilation will *work*, but it is expensive and slow, so we do it during build.)
+As described above, the template precompilation also happens during the build, which eliminates some but not all of the apparent cost here; but the other parts are needlessly dynamic and expensive.

     In this scenario, users can accomplish the same thing by manually hoisting the component definitions to module scope: